A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Fuzzballs

-In this respect, it is insufficient to solve the paradox that the fuzzball construction be itself free of conceptual difficulties reminiscent of the evaporation paradox, now formulated with regards to astrophysical modeling applications of string theory.
-Instead, to solve the paradox, something about the stringy description of the astrophysical black hole as a fuzzball must supply us with cause to \emph{necessitate abandoning} (3): grounding a claim that we are, ultimately, not free in the application of the semiclassical theory to choose to represent a fuzzball, as considered in the semiclassical limit relative to an exterior weak-field observer, by means of a spacetime that includes a horizon and black hole interior.
+Where we have wound up so far is that it fails to suffice to solve the paradox that the fuzzball construction be free of conceptual difficulties reminiscent of the evaporation paradox, now formulated with regards to astrophysical modeling applications of string theory.
+Instead, to solve the paradox (disregarding loopholes, cf. footnote \ref{fn:loophole}), something about the stringy description of the astrophysical black hole as a fuzzball must supply us with cause to \emph{necessitate abandoning} EG: grounding a claim that we are, ultimately, not free in the application of the semiclassical theory to choose to represent a fuzzball, as considered in the semiclassical limit relative to an exterior weak-field observer, by means of a spacetime that includes a horizon and black hole interior.
 In other words, something about the demarcation of effective spacetime from the fuzzball's quantum hair relative to the exterior weak-field observer, i.e. the fauxrizon itself, must force our hand in describing a fuzzball, semiclassically, just in terms of an exterior black hole spacetime.
 (This, even while we simultaneously understand the fauxrizon itself to disappear in that same limit!)
 Something about the fauxrizon must render the complete black hole spacetime in the semiclassical limit, relative to any such observer, \emph{inadequate} as a description of that observer's physical circumstance.

 Unfortunately, it is obscure what would demonstrate such a conclusion.
 But I can point to a toy version of the same punchline, in the hopes of spurring further ideas along these lines.
-What I have in mind is another case where detailed inspection of a quantized successor theory (with native structures that disappear in the classical limit) precludes from descriptive relevance certain states of affairs in the classical limit, which might otherwise have been kinematically plausible as part of a classical predecessor theory.
+What I have in mind is a case where detailed inspection of a quantized successor theory (with native structures that disappear in the classical limit) precludes from descriptive relevance certain states of affairs in the classical limit, which might otherwise have been kinematically plausible as part of a classical predecessor theory.
 This is an ongoing project by Benjamin \citeauthor{feintzeig2020classical} concerning systems of mechanics with finite degrees of freedom; here I will focus on the line of argument developed in just two recent articles \citep{feintzeig2020classical,feintzeig2020reductive}.

 \citeauthor{feintzeig2020classical} draws on tools from quantization theory appropriate for systems with finite degrees of freedom, in order to offer a precise sense in which two closely related statements hold.
 First, the kinematic structure of a quantized theory of mechanics (characterized by canonical commutation relations) constrains the classical theory in the limit, which we may thereby regard as suitable for providing approximate descriptions of a quantum system ultimately described by an application of the quantized theory \citep{feintzeig2020classical}.
 Hence, facts about a quantized theory may plausibly delimit the descriptive scope of a classical theory applied to any such quantum systems.
 Second, requiring that the quantized theory accounts for the descriptive successes of its classical \emph{predecessor theory} constrains the activity of constructing the quantized theory \emph{as a successor theory}, given an interpretation of the classical one \citep{feintzeig2020reductive}.